Flat Roof Repair: Some Tips & DIY Ideas for Flat Roof Owners

 - ✅ Winds and hurricanes also increase the chances of leaks.
 If you live in the Tornado Alley area, be especially careful.

-- ✅ Incorrect drainage construction.
-The main reason the flat roof is damaging is standing water.
-If no adequate drainage is planned, it will stand after each rainy day, making your roof leak.
+- ✅ Faulty drainage construction.
+The main reason for the damage is standing water.
+If there’s no adequate drainage, it will stand after each rainy day, making your roof leak.

 - ✅ Low-quality of materials or flat roofer’s work.
-Cheap materials, low-quality fastenings, and membranes can be helpful features for roof damage.
+Cheap materials, low-grade fastenings, and membranes can cause roof damage.

 - ✅ Age.
 Time ruins everything, and your roof is no exception.
 So it is better to provide regular inspections to repair your flat roof in time.

-Forewarned is forearmed, and it is better to know how to repair a flat roof in advance to use these pieces of knowledge when needed.
+Forewarned is forearmed.
+It is better to know how to repair a flat roof in advance to use this knowledge when needed.

 The Type of Material of Your Flat Roof: How Does It Impact Leakages?

-The second important thing you should consider when planning flat roof repair is the type of material your roofing is made of.
+The second crucial thing to consider when planning flat roof repair is your roofing material.
 The most common options are as follows:

 - ✅ TPO.

 You are lucky if your flat roof is made of EPDM, as you need less effort to mend it.
 Besides, it is one of the most durable roofing types for flat roofs.
-For TPO and BUR roofing, more skills and tools will be required as these roofing types are made of several layers, and special fastenings may be needed to fix them.
-The same refers to PVC roofing, by the way.
-Modified bitumen roofing is made of asphalt and special solvents combined and laid with the help of tar and open flame.
-So if you have no skills in mending that type of roofing, it is better to call a professional roofer to repair it.
-In any case, it will also be a good idea to get more information about your flat roof material in advance using Wiki sources, for example.
+You need more skills and tools for TPO and BUR roofing as these roofing types contain several layers and need special repair fastenings.
+The same is true for PVC roofing.
+Modified bitumen roofing consists of asphalt and special solvents combined and laid with the help of tar and open flame.
+So if you have no skills in mending that type of roofing, it is better to call a professional to repair it.
+It is also a good idea to get more information about your flat roof material in advance using Wiki sources.

 If you live in the USA, then with a probability of 99%, one of these materials is installed on your roof:

 • Rubber (EPDM or ethylene-propylene).
 This material resembles a car tire in composition and characteristics.
 It is made from the same raw materials, so repairing a rubber roof is as easy as fixing a car tire.
 All you need is equipment and a bit of experience.
-The average cost of a rubber roof is not high, but this material is not eco-friendly.
+The average rubber roof cost is low, but this material damages ecology.

 • Tar and gravel or so-called BUR roof.
 Built-up roofing (BUR) is the oldest technology on this list.
-The base of BUR roofing is a durable fabric coated with bitumen and various mineral additives.
-This roofing material is still used today, although it can be seen mostly on old houses from the 70-80th.
+The base of BUR roofing is a durable fabric with bitumen and various mineral additives.
+Some still use this roofing material today, although it can be seen mostly on old houses from the 70-80th.

 • Modified Bitumen.
 One of the most common types of roofing in commercial real estate.
-A modified Bitumen Roof is made of asphalt mixed with rubber and synthetic additives.
+A modified Bitumen Roof consists of asphalt mixed with rubber and synthetic additives.
 This material usually is installed using the torch-down method.

 • Thermoplastic Polyolefin Roof or so-called TPO.
 This modern single-ply material is based on durable and flexible synthetic polymers.
 TPO is perfect for flat roofs due to its strength, tightness, and durability.
 Unlike many other roofing materials, energy-efficient TPO membranes can be white – they reflect sunlight and do not heat the building in summer.

-• Polyvinyl Chloride, or PVC, is another material designed specifically for flat roofs.
-As a rule, a PVC membrane consists of several layers (usually two) reinforced with polyester.
-The basis of the material is solid and durable Polyvinyl Chloride with various additives, which give the roofing material additional elasticity and UV protection.
+• Polyvinyl Chloride, or PVC, is another material excellent for flat roofs.
+As a rule, a PVC membrane contains several layers (usually two) reinforced with polyester.
+The basis of the material is solid and durable polyvinyl chloride with various additives, which give the roofing material additional elasticity and UV protection.

-If you have at least a little experience in construction or DIY repairs, you can certainly fix minor damage and leaks in each of the listed roofing materials.
+If you have construction or DIY repair experience, you can fix minor damage and leaks in these roofing materials.

-What should you start with when you suppose your flat roof leaks?
-That is the roof inspection, no need to say!
+What should you start with when your flat roof leaks?
+A roof inspection, no need to say!
 How to do it?
-Let’s go step by step that way.
+Let’s go over it step by step.

 - Consider the age of your roof.
 If it is old enough, it may be hazardous to inspect it yourself.